Himanshu-97-cloud/Email-Spam-Classifier/README.md

 **Himanshu Pal**

-If you found this project helpful, feel free to ⭐ the repository.
+If you found this project useful, consider giving it a ⭐ on GitHub.